-With the common language runtime (CLR) hosted in SQL Server 2005, you can author stored procedures, triggers, user-defined functions, user-defined types, and user-defined aggregates in managed code.
-With the functionality found in the .NET Framework Library, you have access to pre-built classes that provide functionality for string manipulation, advanced math operations, file access, cryptography, and more.
+With the common language runtime (CLR) hosted in SQL Server, you can author stored procedures, triggers, user-defined functions, user-defined types, and user-defined aggregates in managed code.
+With the functionality found in the .NET Framework class libraries, you have access to pre-built classes that provide functionality for string manipulation, advanced math operations, file access, cryptography, and more.
 These classes can be accessed from any managed stored procedure, user-defined type, trigger, user-defined function, or user-defined aggregate.

 If you service or upgrade unsupported assemblies in the global assembly cache (GAC), your SQL Server application might stop working.
 This is because servicing or upgrading libraries in the GAC does not update those assemblies inside SQL Server.
 If an assembly exists both in a SQL Server database and in the GAC, the two copies of the assembly must exactly match.
 If they do not match, an error will occur when the assembly is used by SQL Server CLR integration.
 If you service or upgrade any assemblies in the GAC that are also registered in the database, including unsupported .NET Framework assemblies, make sure to also service or upgrade the copy of the assembly inside your SQL Server databases with the ALTER ASSEMBLY statement.
 For more information, see Knowledge Base article 949080.

-SQL Server 2005 has a list of supported .NET Framework libraries, which have been tested to ensure that they meet reliability and security standards for interaction with SQL Server 2005.
+Beginning with SQL Server 2005 (9.x), SQL Server has a list of supported .NET Framework libraries, which have been tested to ensure that they meet reliability and security standards for interaction with SQL Server.
 Supported libraries do not need to be explicitly registered on the server before they can be used in your code; SQL Server loads them directly from the Global Assembly Cache (GAC).